nhost/hasura-auth/.changeset/strange-seas-whisper.md

 'hasura-auth': patch
 ---

-Fix issue where hasura auth-crashes when adding allowed roles upon signin with provider
+fix: don't crash when adding allowed roles upon sign-in with a provider